zerasul/mdbook_en/11colors/colors.md

 ### Backgrounds

-When working with planes, the HighLight mode is not accessible; since it is prepared for Sprites.
+When working with backgrounds, the HighLight mode is not accessible; since it is prepared for Sprites.
 However, we can access the colors of the other two modes.
 Taking into account the following characteristics:

 * If the Tiles have priority, it will be displayed with Normal colors.
 * If the Tiles do not have priority, the shadow mode will be displayed.